Cucoriedka27/BiNOry/README.md

   - `2`
     Pops a value and pushes a value on that location on the tape.

 - `-1`
-    Pops 2 values and and swaps the values in the tape at those addresses.

-- `-1`
   Pops a value and rotates that many values on the stack down (if the value is negative it will rotate the bottom values of the stack up and if its zero nothing will happen), e.g. a stack of `1 2 3 4 5` (the right is the top) with a rotation of 3 will be `1 2 4 5 3` or if the rotation is -3 `3 1 2 4 5`.